Windows, Doors & Skylights

 • Sashes may be deteriorated as a result of mechanical damage, rot, or failed joints.
 Sash cords often are broken or missing.
 Sashes and frames on early metal windows are susceptible to condensation problems.

-• Caulking it is not a lifetime material and modest quality caulking has to be replaced every one to two years.
+• Caulking is not a lifetime material and should be replaced every 10 to 12 years.

 • Inoperable windows are very common and may be the result of paint or dirt in the operating mechanisms or tracks.

+Low quality and poorly installed skylights are very common and most skylights have leaked at some point.
+Manufactured skylights should be installed following the manufacturer’s recommendations.
 Skylights are often installed after the house is built, and installation can be tricky.
-In addition to cutting a hole in the roof, (and the structural considerations brought on by doing that) leakage must be prevented where the skylight joins the roof covering.
+In addition to cutting a hole in the roof, leakage must be prevented where the skylight joins the roof covering.
 This can be difficult, as the skylight almost always presents a curb which will collect water.
-Low quality and poorly installed skylights are very common and it is safe to say that most skylights have leaked at some point.
-Home-made skylights rarely perform well.
-Manufactured skylights should be installed following the manufacturer’s recommendations.

-Doors provide a way to enter and exit the house, of course, and can add to the architectural appeal of homes.
-Doors present a security problem in most houses.
-Most doors are a source of heat loss, due to poor insulating properties of common door materials (e.g. wood).
+Aside from providing safety and route of entry, doors can add to the architectural appeal of homes.
+Doors present a security problem in most houses, also are a source of heat loss due to poor insulation.
 Air and water leakage around door openings is also common.
 Some doors add natural light and ventilation (e.g.sliding glass doors) to a home.
 Exterior doors should be sturdy enough to offer some security, should stand up to weathering, should be fit tightly to minimize air and water leakage, and should include provision for locking hardware.